Tim Paine: 2010: Test debut against Pakistan

 Although Paine was in the Australia squad for the 2010 World Twenty20 in the West Indies, he was not called upon, as Australia made the final where they were defeated by England.
 Nevertheless, this was the team's best performance out of their three World Twenty20 campaigns.
 Australia proceeded to tour the United Kingdom for a single one-dayer against Ireland, five one-day games against England, before two Twenty20 Internationals and two Tests against Pakistan in England.
 Pakistan played Australia in England because of safety concerns in the Asian country.
 The Test series were the first time England hosted a neutral Test since 1912, when Australia, England and South Africa took part in a triangular tournament.
 Haddin was unable to overcome an elbow injury and missed the series'.
 Paine started the tour well, compiling 81 in Australia's victory over Ireland.
 However, he struggled to capitalise on good starts in the series against England, scoring 26, 16, 44, 8 and 54.
 Despite winning the final two games, Australia lost the series 3–2.
 The team also lost the Twenty20 series 2–0 against Pakistan, and Paine struggled, scoring one and zero.
 He batted at eight in the batting order for the first match and three in the second.

 He made his debut in the First Test at Lord's, London, and scored 7 and 47 with the bat; later admitting that the first 30 balls he faced in the first innings were a blur.
 Paine also took five catches, along with a leg-side stumping in Australia's comfortable victory.
-The match was the first occasion where three Tasmanians played in the same Test side—Ricky Ponting, Ben Hilfenhaus and Paine—marking significant improvement in the quality of cricket in the state.
-In the Second Test at Headingley Stadium, Leeds, Paine's first innings score of 17 was his team's highest in their lowly total of 88.
+The match was the first occasion where three Tasmanians played in the same Test team—Ricky Ponting, Ben Hilfenhaus and Paine—marking significant improvement in the quality of cricket in the state.
+In the Second Test at Headingley Cricket Ground, Leeds, Paine's first innings score of 17 was his team's highest in their lowly total of 88.
 He managed a further 33 runs in Australia's second innings, and made five catches in the match.
 However, the team lost the match by four wickets, thus drawing the series 1–1.
 After the series—where he captured 12 dismissals and scored 104 runs—Paine noted that the primary difference from Sheffield Shield to Test cricket was "the intensity that Test cricket is played at and how much it means," and how "It's hard work, really hard work; I've never had that sort of pressure for four or five days before."
 Paine was nominated for the International Cricket Council's emerging player of the year award in August and was named Tasmanian Sports Personality of the Year in September.